 We’re on to the Sri Lanka v England 5th ODI betting tips.
 England has won a weather-affected One Day International Series in Sri Lanka with three victories on the bounce.
 They now aim to put the finishing touches to what has been a confidence-boosting tour with a result that would complete the clean-sweep.

 R. Premadasa Stadium in Colombo hosts round five on Tuesday.
-Play gets underway at 10.00am, live in front of the Sky Sport cameras.
-Players, coaches and, of course fans – both in attendance and those following the live TV pictures back home – will be hoping this series breaks a bad habit of producing wet weather; hopefully allowing us a clear day of cricket, free from infuriating delays.
+Play gets underway at 10.00am, live in front of the Sky Sports cameras.
+Players, coaches and, of course, fans – both in attendance and those following the live TV pictures back home – will be hoping this series breaks a bad habit of producing wet weather; hopefully allowing us a clear day of cricket, free from infuriating delays.

 The results have been fantastic, certainly on paper.
 However, the Cricket Board have come in for heavy criticism from fans and pundits regarding their decision to send the team to Sri Lanka at this time of year.
 Yes, the wins were made to feel most welcome by all concerned; however, the rain was no surprise and it has forced long delays and cancellations; one break lasted as long as six hours.

 Putting that behind us, we look forward to Tuesday’s match.
 As you would expect, with England having already won the series at a canter, bookmakers are in no mood to oppose the tourists in any market.
 There is plenty to hold your interest, however.
 Those who fancy spicing up their viewing with a bet have a number of markets available.